trlarkin/hard-hat/README.md

 # result is [11, 21, 31, 12, 22, 32, 31, 32, 33]
 ```

-### Actions
+### Actions (like IO)
 (similar to monads I think)...

 ### Units
 Units can be added to Numbers (and probably other types) by using `'[unitName][number]*`.
-The number is treated as.
-Input if the unit's input is not manually declared then the number will
+The number is treated as input if the unit's input is not manually declared, then the number will
 be treated as an exponent.
 For example:
 ```